Jiefei-Wang/aws.ecx/README.md

 aws_get_print_on_error()
 #> [1] TRUE
 aws_get_network_timeout()
-#> [1] 10
+#> [1] 2
 ```
 `retry_time` determines the number of time the function will retry when network error occurs before throwing an error.
 If `print_on_error` is set to `False`, no message will be given when the network error has occurred and the package will silently resend the REST request. `network_timeout` decides how long the function will wait before it fails.
 They can be changed via the corresponding setters(e.g. `aws_set_retry_time`).
+You can also temporary alter the setting by providing the package setting as a parameter in the EC2 or ECS function.

 # Session info